ecnivs/Epsilon/README.md

 ## Team Epsilon (Top 10)

-### I'd appreciate any feedback or code reviews you might have!
+### We'd appreciate any feedback or code reviews you might have!